-All users initially connect to the nForce modules in the User role.
+All users initially connect to the nShield and payShield modules in the User role.
 In this role the user can load previously created tokens and use these to load keys from key blobs.
 Once they have loaded a key they can then use it to perform cryptographic operations as defined by the Access Control List (ACL) stored with the key.